 First in Series

-Ruby Redlick escapes the confines of domestic family life in Upper Norwood to join the West End music hall.
-When a Maharajah’s emeralds are stolen and a murder occurs backstage, Ruby decides to investigate.
+Ruby Redlick escapes domestic family life in Upper Norwood with dreams of the West End stage.
+Instead she meets Soho peril.
+When a queen’s jewels are stolen and a chorus girl is murdered backstage, the police finger an innocent foreigner and Ruby decides to investigate.

 Historical Mystery Author